hoonti06/jekyll-code-block-linenos/README.md

 ## Installation

-Run `bundle install` after adding the gem to your Jekyll Gemfile:
+Run `bundle install` after adding the gem to your Jekyll Gemfile.

 ```ruby
 gem "jekyll-code-block-linenos"